ArbitrumFoundation/docs/docs/dao-constitution.md

     <li><strong>Neutral and open:</strong> Arbitrum governance should not pick winners and losers, but should foster open innovation, interoperation, user choice, and healthy competition on Arbitrum chains.</li>
 </ul>
 </div>

---

-TODO: articulate within faqs:

- - Updates to the text of our Constitution must be approved by the Arbitrum DAO through a formal governance proposal.
-To validate the integrity of the text on this page, see <a href='/how-tos/hash-constitution'>How to hash The Constitution of the Arbitrum DAO</a>